Academic Catalog

 • Proof of graduation with a minimum CGPA of 2.4 on a 4.0 scale from a Chamberlain recognized High School or an institution accredited by an organization recognized by the Council for Higher Education Accreditation (CHEA) or the U.S. Department of Education1.
 Foreign transcripts must be evaluated by a NACES-approved evaluating agency or Chamberlain's Internal Global Transcript Evaluation Services.

-• Meet One of the following criteria:
+• Meet One of the following criteria2:

 • A custom score of 75 or higher on the HESI A2.
 The custom score is calculated by using a subset of all four exam scores: or